mialkin/docs/design/cqrs.md

 - CQRS has many advantages compared to traditional service approach (пояснить)
 - CQRS fits for different kinds of projects: you can use it for different stacks and in different domains (пояснить)

-### Classical horizontal and vertical architectures
+### Classical horizontal service architecture vs vertical architectures

 There are two ways to organize application layer, aka Interactors in Clean Architecture:

-- Classical horizontal way
+- Classical horizontal service way
   - Services
 - Vertical
   - CQRS handlers
   - Vertical slices

-#### Classical horizontal organization
+#### Classical horizontal service organization

-With classical horizontal application layer organization we create a separate service for each entity in our domain and each public method of this service is a business operation: create order, get orders, etc:
+With classical horizontal service architecture application layer organization we create a separate service for each entity in our domain and each public method of this service is a business operation: create order, get orders, etc:

 ```csharp
 public class OrderService